 A common rule of thumb is that households should have an umbrella policy if they have $1 million or more in assets.
 Umbrella policies are also a good investment for people whose assets will likely increase considerably in the future, as liability settlements can sometimes result in wage garnishment.
 For example, medical students are often advised to purchase umbrella coverage to protect their future income.

-Umbrella insurance does not cover injuries to the policyholder or damage to their property.
-Personal umbrella insurance policies also will not cover intentional acts, criminal behavior, damage caused while the policyholder is performing business activities, or damage from certain dogs or vehicle types.
+An umbrella insurance policy does not cover your own injuries or damages to your own home, car or property.
+Personal umbrella insurance also will not cover intentional acts, criminal behavior, damage caused while you’re performing business activities, or damage from certain dogs or vehicle types.
 If you need umbrella insurance for business purposes, you can purchase a commercial umbrella policy.… read full answer

 What Umbrella Insurance Does Not Cover